-BCL (PATHWAYS) FIRST UNIVERSITY F EXAMINATION in LAW (BCL (HONS)) The Grade of Honours to be awarded shall be determined as follows: First Class Honours: An aggregate of not less than 700/1000 marks (i.e. 70%) or an aggregate of not less than 660/1000 together with not less than 70% in modules to the value of at least 30 credits.
-Second Class Honours G rade I: An aggregate of not less than 600/1000 marks (i.e. 60%) or an aggregate of not less than 570/1000 together with not less than 60% in modules to the value of at least 30 credits.
-Second Class Honours G Second Class Honours Grade II: An aggregate of not less than 500/1000 marks (i.e. 50%) or an aggregate of not less than 480/1000 together with not less than 50% in modules to the value of at least 30 credits.
+BCL (PATHWAYS) FIRST UNIVERSITY EXAMINATION in LAW (BCL (HONS)) The Grade of Honours to be awarded shall be determined as follows: First Class Honours: An aggregate of not less than 700/1000 marks (i.e. 70%) or an aggregate of not less than 660/1000 together with not less than 70% in modules to the value of at least 30 credits.
+Second Class Honours G Second Class Honours Grade I: An aggregate of not less than 600/1000 marks (i.e. 60%) or an aggregate of not less than 570/1000 together with not less than 60% in modules to the value of at least 30 credits.
+Second Class Honours Gr ade II: An aggregate of not less than 500/1000 marks (i.e. 50%) or an aggregate of not less than 480/1000 together with not less than 50% in modules to the value of at least 30 credits.
 Third Class Honours: An aggregate of not less than 450/1000 marks (i.e. 45%).
-Exemptions: All passed modules carry years subsequent to the av an exemption, which is limited to a period of five academic ward of the exemption.
-Supplemental Examinations: governing the Supple Book of Modules ( www.ucc.ie/modules/ ) for requirements mental Examination for individual modules.
-Note: for some upplemental Examination .
-Students who fail to achieve the pass standard for the year at the Summer E Board must repeat all failed/absent modules at the Supplemental Examinat there is provision to do so and if not disallowed by the Examination Bo Repeat Year (see below).
-Marks from all passed modules are carried for Supplemental Examination. • The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules. progression, and the c a Supplemental Examination: In determining aggregation, calculation of honours, the maximum mark that will be taken s - 40%.
+Exemptions: All passed modules carry years subsequent to the a y an exemption, which is limited to a period of five academic ward of the exemption.
+Supplemental Examinations: governing the Supple Book of Modules (www.ucc.ie/modules/) for requirements emental Examination for individual modules.
+Note: for some supplemental Examination.
+Board must repeat all there is provision to a hieve the pass standard for the year at the Summer Examination failed/absent modules at the Supplemental Examination, where do so and if not disallowed by the Examination Board, or in a pw).
+Marks from all passed modules are carried forward to the nation. ule is then applied to the combination of marks carried forward d marks obtained in repeated modules. progression, and the a Supplemental Examination: In determining aggregation, calculation of honours, the maximum mark that will be taken s - 40%.
 The actual mark achieved by the candidate will be nt record.
-Repeat Year Examinations: individual repeat candi year may do so under one of the following mechanisms, dates choosing whichever mechanism best suits his/her re eligible for the award of Honours in the first Repeat Year
+Repeat Year Examinations: individual repeat cand year may do so under one of the following mechanisms, idates choosing whichever mechanism best suits his/her are eligible for the award of Honours in the first Repeat Year